MCADO Community

 EventMarch 2026

-MCADO partnered with NACADA to run a week-long drug prevention campaign across five schools in Mathare, reaching over 800 students with awareness sessions and counseling.
+MCADO partnered with NACADA to run a week-long drug prevention campaign at All Saints.

 News